7 Best Supplements for Libido

 6 – Red Ginseng

 Another herb that grows in Asia, red ginseng has been touted as a natural aphrodisiac.
-Both animal studies and human trials have reported that red ginseng may be useful in the treatment of low libido in men.20
+Both animal studies and human trials have reported that red ginseng may be useful for low libido in men.20

 It has also proven itself useful for women, especially menopausal ones.
 In one small clinical study, red ginseng extract was given to menopausal women experiencing low libido.
 At the end of the study, red ginseng was found to significantly improve sexual arousal.
 Researchers concluded that it may be a beneficial alternative medicine for some menopausal women.21